transloadit/rails-sdk/README.md

         height: 200
 ```

+Note that we encourage you to enable authentication in your Transloadit Account
+and put your secret into the ```config/transloadit.yml``` to have your requests
+signed.

 Alright, time to create our upload form.
 In order to do that, please open
 `app/views/uploads/new.html.erb`, and put the following code in: